riwu/reddit-clone/README.md

 ## About
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 Ejected to allow hot reloading and other custom configurations.
 Everything else was written manually for the purpose of the challenge.
+App is accessible via https://reddit-clone.netlify.com/

 ## Commands (self-explanatory)
 - npm install